codebeltnet/savvyio/README.md

 ## State of the Union

-Support for .NET 7 has been deprecated as these are out of [support](https://endoflife.date/dotnet).
+Support for .NET 6 and .NET 7 has been deprecated as these are out of [support](https://endoflife.date/dotnet).

 > [!IMPORTANT]
 > Version 2.2.0 of Savvy I/O will be the last version to support .NET 7.